ilyasergey/YSC2229/source/week-02-arrays.rst

 for its future growth.
 Therefore, the only way to extend (or shrink) and array is to allocate a new array of the necessary size.

-In OCaml, arrays with all known elements can be created sugin the following syntax::
+In OCaml, arrays with all known elements can be created using the following syntax::

   let a1 = [|6; 8; 5; 2; 3; 7; 0|]